NAT32 IP Router

 |NAT32® is a versatile IP Router implemented as a WIN32 application with the following features:|

-The Current Version is fully functional but unsupported.
-Purchase email support.
+The Generic Version is fully functional but unsupported.
+How to purchase support.
+[DEPRECATED]

 NAT32 will run on any Windows 7 (or later) platform.
 No particular service packs or .NET runtimes are required, nor are any Visual Studio DLLs required.